 Want to add some life to your front porch?
 Download these easy DIY planter box plans and learn how to build these modern farmhouse planters.

-Thank you to Kreg and Build Something for sponsoring this DIY planter box!
+Thank you to Kreg for sponsoring these planter box plans!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 The Process of Decorating Our Home’s Front Porch